Jarvis-3000/Metro-System/README.md

 # API Documentation

 > The API documentation is available using Swagger UI.
-> Access the API documentation at http://localhost:8082/swagger-ui/index.html
+> Run the application and then access the API documentation at http://localhost:8082/swagger-ui/index.html

 # Security